Annapolis (1928 film)

-Annapolis is a 1928 synchronized sound film drama directed by Christy Cabanne.
+Annapolis is a 1928 American synchronized sound drama film directed by Christy Cabanne.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 It was recorded using the Photophone sound system.
 It stars Johnny Mack Brown, Jeanette Loff and Hugh Allan.